We Are Iran: The Persian Blogs

 --John le Carre, author of "The Spy Who Came In From the Cold" and "The Tailor of Panama"

-is as gripping as a thriller, and also tells much about why the United States is involved today in places like Afghanistan
+gripping as a thriller, and also tells much about why the United States is involved today in places like Afghanistan and Iraq."

 --Gore Vidal, author of "Lincoln," "Burr," and "1876".